 When To Take Whey Protein?

-The best time to take whey protein is within 1 hour of finishing your workout to help the recovery of your muscles.
-However studies show the repair and regrowth of the body can take up to 48 hours.
-This is why it’s seen as optimal to take between 20g to 30g of whey protein at multiple intervals, evenly spread throughout the day.
+Research suggests that the best time to take whey protein is within 1 hour of finishing your workout to optimally help the recovery of your muscles.
+However studies show the repair and regrowth of the body actually takes up to 48 hours and this is why it’s recommended to take between 20g to 30g of whey protein at multiple intervals, evenly spread throughout the day.
 In total, it is recommended that if you are looking to build muscle, you should be consuming at least 1.7g of protein per kilogram of bodyweight per day.
 For example, if you are a 70kg male it would be recommended that you take 70 x 1.7 = 119 g protein each day.

 What is Whey Protein?

 Whey protein is simply the bi-product you get when making cheese.
 Once you remove water and casein content from this bi-product, you are left with whey protein concentrate.
 Whey protein is lauded by athletes and bodybuilders for the vast array of training and physique benefits it can provide.
-Whey protein products, such as our Whey Protein 80, are therefore quite possibly the most popular sports supplement on the market today.
+Whey protein products, such as our Whey Protein 360 Extreme, are therefore quite possibly the most popular sports supplement on the market today.

 Benefits of Whey Protein